Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Query Execution Engine

 \subsection{Adaptive Model Cascades}

-AI operators such as $\texttt{AI\_FILTER}$ must often process millions of rows in production database workloads.
-However, invoking an LLM on every row introduces prohibitive costs and latency.
-To address this challenge, the AISQL engine implements \emph{model cascades}: a lightweight \emph{proxy model} processes most rows, while a powerful \emph{oracle model} handles only difficult cases where the proxy exhibits uncertainty.
-The proxy model's predictions are accepted when confidence is high, but uncertain cases are escalated to the oracle for more reliable decisions.
+AI operators such as $\texttt{AI\_FILTER}$ must often process millions of rows in production workloads.
+Invoking an LLM on every row introduces prohibitive costs and latency.
+The AISQL engine addresses this with \emph{model cascades}: a lightweight \emph{proxy model} (e.g., Llama3.1-8B) processes all rows and produces a confidence score for each, while a powerful \emph{oracle model} (e.g., Llama3.3-70B) handles only cases where the proxy is uncertain.

-Implementing model cascades in a production database system presents unique challenges.
-First, the system must learn an effective routing strategy online from streaming data without prior knowledge of the query's data distribution.
-Second, the algorithm must operate in a highly concurrent environment, where multiple workers process different portions of the data in parallel.
-Third, it must honor user-specified cost budgets while maintaining high-quality results.
-Finally, the routing decisions must adapt dynamically as data characteristics change across batches.

-Snowflake's AISQL engine addresses these challenges through an \emph{adaptive threshold learning} algorithm that reframes cascade routing as a statistical estimation problem.
-The algorithm uses a sample of oracle evaluations to learn confidence thresholds that partition rows into three regions: an accept region where the proxy is confident and predicts positive, a reject region where proxy confidence is low and predicts negative, and an uncertainty region that might require invoking the oracle and making conservative decisions.